Hydrogen Refueling Network

 While fusion engines excel in deep space they struggle to provide the necessary thrust to weight ratio for ground to orbit ascents, especially in the dense atmospheres of inhabited terrestrial planets.
 Moreover the associated safety issues have yet to be completely solved.
 As a result the need for more convenient transportation methods has been a key issue since the very beginning of the interstellar age and has led to the development of large scale space structures.

 The first of these systems is the space elevator.
-A cable and counterweight are built so that their global center of mass lies on a stationary orbit with respect to the planet’s surface.
+A cable and counterweight are built so that their global center of gravity (taking centrifugal forces into account) lies on a stationary orbit with respect to the planet’s surface.
 When the cable is long enough to reach and be anchored to the ground then loads can be lifted to orbit along its length.
 In practice a space station is connected to the structure at the stationary orbit altitude to serve as a transportation hub.

 The cable is made of high-performance low-density high-tensile-strength carbon-based metamaterials to be able to withstand both its own and the traveling payload’s weights with the required safety margins.
 (Incidentally these are the very same materials used in spaceship engineering).
 Integrated magnetic tracks allow the “climber” (lift) to self propel and glide along the structure without any drag and at very high velocities.
 At favorable planets with short rotation periods and stationary altitudes < 20,000 km a transit time of 6 hours is typical.